-Middle Row - Joe Veroni (trainer), Andy Bathgate, Ted Brady, Ron Murphy, Ron Stewart, Harry Howell, Lou Fontinato, Alec Dudic (equipment).
+Middle Row - Joe Veroni (trainer), Andy Bathgate, Ted Brady, Ron Murphy, Ron Stewart, Harry Howell, Lou Fontinato, Dayt Marsh.

-Back row - Roy Mason (manager), Jim Connelly, Frank Bettiol, Chuck Henderson, Aldo Guidolin, Dean Prentice, Alf Pike (coach.
+Back row - Roy Mason (manager), Ron Pirie, Jim Connelly, Frank Bettiol, Chuck Henderson, Aldo Guidolin, Dean Prentice, Alf Pike (coach.

 The Biltmores were owned by local businessmen Roy Mason (he was the team's general manager), Evan Brill, Jack Chambers, Bob Dawson, Vic Dennis, George Lasby, Dayt Marsh, Norm McMillan, Arnold Somerville and Eddie Williams.